hadibinnoor/phishing_detection/README.md

 python test_api.py
 ```

-The test script will:
+The test script will check API health and test sample URLs with different risk levels.
-- Check API health
-- Test 10 sample URLs (mix of legitimate and suspicious)
-- Allow you to test custom URLs interactively

 ### Example Usage with curl